silvererudite/silvererudite.github.io/projects.md

 # Research Projects

-Welcome to my project showcase, where I explore and prototype use cases of Large Language Models (LLMs), Vision-Language Models (VLMs), and other AI/ML technologies.
-These projects represent my journey and aspirations as a PhD student and researcher in the field of Generative AI.
+Welcome to my project showcase, these are some of the projects where I explore and prototype use cases of Large Language Models (LLMs), Vision-Language Models (VLMs), and other AI/ML technologies.
+I aim to demonstrate agentic and reasoning capabilities from different

 ## Table of Contents
 - [Introduction](#introduction)